IDragnev/Functional/README.md

 # Functional
 Useful higher-order functions and function objects for easier functional programming in C++:
  - constexpr version of std::invoke
- - you can curry any function
+ - curry any function
- - you can compose and superpose any number of functions
+ - compose and superpose any number of functions
  - combine existing predicates
+ - inverse existing predicates
+ - flip binary functions
+ - inverse existing predicates
+ - match by key
 and more.
 Examples can be found in the tests.